 Below, you’ll find a toolkit of the types of e-mail content every non-profit needs to have in their arsenal and analyses of some of the affordable email marketing tools on the market.

 Events offer opportunities for non-profits to personally interact with potential donors and the larger community.
 From charity auctions to carnivals and summer camps, every non-profit is sure to have its own annual calendar of signature events, designed to raise brand awareness and donations.

-Big bold images related to the event help to capture the audience’s attention and engages them with the headline.
-Make sure to give subscribers all the Ws (when, where and why) details about the event in a way that makes it easy to read.
+Big bold images related to the event help to capture the audience’s attention and engage them with the subject line.
+Make sure to give subscribers all the Ws (when, where, and why) details about the event in a way that makes it easy to read.
 Above all, make sure your call to action is bold and it stands out so that subscribers know exactly what you want them to do.

 Keep Audiences Informed with Newsletters

 Keep volunteers to donors informed on a regular basis by sending them a newsletter.
 Sending them a newsletter that features news items such as a call for volunteers, photos from your last fundraising initiative, or spotlighting a new employee is a great way to keep them in the loop.
 Make sure that the design and format of the newsletter is visually appealing with great images and that it contains easy-to-to read blurbs and links back to your website & blog for further information.

 Email is responsible for nearly 1/3 of non-profits’ online fundraising revenue so knowing how to create an effective donation campaign email is vital.
 Be sure to generate an email template that has a clear call to action.

 In addition to having a clear call to action, make sure to have a short explanation that lets prospective donors know that even small donations can help and include a bright, eye-catching image of their contributions in action.
 It could be an image of volunteers helping at an event, children on your program participating in a day camp etc.